Everything You Ever Wanted to Know About Costco Chicken

 The company’s rotisserie chickens are like the chickens it sells uncooked under its Kirkland Signature brand.

-Most of the estimated 9 billion chickens produced in the U.S. each year are raised on factory farms in windowless buildings with tens of thousands of birds.
+Most of the estimated 9 billion chickens produced in the U.S. each year by Costco and other chicken producers are raised on factory farms in windowless buildings with tens of thousands of birds.
 The crowded conditions have an impact on animal welfare and can foster the spread of dangerous bacteria, such as salmonella and campylobacter, which are particularly prevalent in chicken.

 A Better Option: Choose Organic

 Costco sells a Kirkland Signature Organic whole chicken.
-You’ll pay more for it: It cost $2.29 per pound at a Costco in suburban New York in late August, compared with $0.99 per pound for the company’s conventionally raised bird.
-That’s less, on average, than what chickens cost at grocery stores nationwide: $3.67 per pound for organic vs. $1.25 per pound for conventional.
+You’ll pay more for it: It cost $2.49 per pound at a Costco in metro New York in early November, compared with 99 cents per pound for the company’s conventionally raised bird.
+That’s less, on average, than what chickens cost at grocery stores nationwide during that time: $3.12 per pound for organic vs. $1.09 per pound for conventional.

 Chickens bearing the USDA Organic label differ from conventionally raised birds in several important ways.
 First, they must be raised without any antibiotics.
 Conventionally raised birds, on the other hand, can be given antibiotics before they get sick to ward off disease, a practice that reduces the effectiveness of those antibiotics over time and can lead to widespread antibiotic resistance.
 Note, though, that if organic chickens do become ill and need antibiotics, organic regulations require that the animals be treated, but their meat can’t be sold as organic.